yomidevs/yomitan/docs/anki-integration.md

 To include media in notes sent to Anki, make sure to enable the `Add media to notes` option.
 Media includes audio, images, and svgs.
 Exporting with media may take significantly longer than without it.

+To prevent duplicate notes being sent to Anki, enable the `Prevent sending duplicate notes` option.
+This will check for duplicate notes that already exist.
+The `Check for duplicates across all models` and `Duplicate card scope` settings are used to determine what is considered a duplicate card. **This does not remove duplicates in the term list.**

 **Export to File:**

 `Export to File` will export all the terms to an Anki deck file using the active Anki card format specified on the page and in Anki's `Notes in plain text (.txt)` format.
 After exporting completes you will be prompted to save the file.
 This file can later be imported into Anki.